-So as long as one begins with the distinct capacities of each substance of the two natures of Christ and analogizes to the distinct modes of awareness in humans, we can begin to understand how the spiritual and physical deaths of Christ occurred.
+Christ and analogizes to the distinct modes of awareness in humans, we can begin to understand how the spiritual and physical deaths of Christ occurred.

-Regarding the intermediate state, the Logos and His human soul-spirit remained personally or h ypostatically united, arguably with the same types and levels of consciousness He had during physical life.
+Regarding the intermediate state, the Logos and His human soul-spirit remained united, arguably with the same types and levels of consciousness He had during physical life.
 He had dual modes of awareness during the intermediate state just as He had them during His physical life.
-Here, a study of the types of presence of each substance is in order.
-I encourage all to read the concepts of local, illocal, and repletive presence to help understand the issue of "where" Christ was between death and resurrection.
-(See www.theolaw.org
+Here, a review of the types of presence of each substance is in order.
+I encourage all to review the concepts of local, illocal, and repletive presence to help understand the issue of "where" Christ was between death and resurrection.

-And, finally, since He is continues to be the mediator between God and man, and there is no indication these offices will ever end, He will continue to have two natures-and that His two natures entails- for all eternity.
+And, finally, since He is still the Mediator between God and man, and there is no indication these mediatorial offices will ever end, He will continue to have two natures-and all the functions that His two natures require- for all eternity.